 Please note: These are affiliate links, but Karen promotes only the products she truly loves.

 Their Family Album

 “We recently had a wonderful experience getting photos taking with Karen!
 From start to finish she made sure that everything was prepared and organized.
 As tricky as it can be getting pictures of small children, Karen was amazing at coming up with activities for our girls.
 She kept things moving and was so warm and welcoming!
 Her home studio is gorgeous.” - Kristen Hogg

 Hi there, I'm Karen Byker from Grimsby, Ontario, Canada.
 I'm obsessed with newborn baby yawns, giggling kids and fancy flavoured tea.

 I've been a professional photographer since 2005.
-I've helped hundreds of mamas to slow down, pause and use photography as a reminder to take a breath.
+I've helped hundreds of mamas to slow down, pause and use photography as a way to take a breath.

-I'd love to talk with you about documenting the beauty through your chaos.
+I'd love to talk with you about capturing the beauty through your chaos.
 Let's chat!